Cosy one-bed in heart of city centre. Suits one person, ideally.

 No income = no rent paid= no roof over your head.

 I don’t know if you read what I wrote up above about Income Protection, but here it is again.
-Income Protection actually pays out while you’re still alive – and it pays you up to 75 percent of your salary up until you can go back to work or you retire if you can’t work because of any illness.
+Income Protection pays out while you’re still alive – and it pays you up to 75 percent of your salary until you can go back to work or retire.

-It’s a gem, in the grand scheme of Life Insurance and it could save you from an awful lot of heartache, if something were to happen.
+Income protection is the glittering diamond in the vast desert of Life Insurance and it could save you from an awful lot of heartache if catastrophe struck.

 Look, if you’ve got a mortgage and you go into arrears, you’re protected by the Code of Conduct on Mortgage Arrears.
 You’ll get a grace period of time where you don’t have to make repayments.
-If you’re a former presenter on RTÉ, you can drag it out for yearrrrs, even if the arrears are over a million quid.
+But after that, the bank will turf you out if you can’t pay the mortgage.
+It’s a sobering through, but many of us are an illness away from homelessness.

 If you’re a renter, your cards are already stacked.
 Renting is hard.
 Losing your home (or your kids’ home) would be even harder.